Tyler O'Neill: 2018

-MLB.com ranked O'Neill as St Louis' fourth best prospect going into the 2018 season.
-He competed in spring training for an opportunity to make the major league roster as a reserve, but hamstring and oblique injuries kept him out of play.
-He began the season with Memphis and was promoted to MLB on April 19, 2018.
+MLB.com ranked O'Neill as St Louis’ fourth-best prospect going into the 2018 season.
+He competed in spring training, seeking to make the major league roster as a reserve, but hamstring and oblique injuries meant he began the season with Memphis.
+He was promoted to MLB on April 19, 2018.
 He had been leading the PCL with six home runs and 18 RBI.
 He made his MLB debut the next night at Wrigley Field against the Chicago Cubs, making him the sixth Canadian-born player to appear on an active MLB roster on the season.
-He was sent back down on April 28 after seven hitless at bats and recalled again on May 18.
-He mustered his first MLB hit, a single off Yacksel Ríos of the Philadelphia Phillies that same night in a 12–4 St. Louis win.
+He was sent back down on April 28 after seven hitless at-bats, then recalled again on May 18.
+He mustered his first MLB hit, a single off Yacksel Ríos of the Philadelphia Phillies that night in a 12–4 St. Louis win.
 O'Neill hit his first MLB home run the next day off Luis García.
 On May 21, he amassed his first four-RBI game, and homered in his third consecutive game the following day.
 He was optioned back to Memphis on May 31 and was recalled by St. Louis for the second time on July 2 to take the spot of Dexter Fowler, who had gone on paternity leave.
 He was placed on the 10-day disabled list on July 5 with a hamstring strain, was activated on June 17, and was optioned back to Memphis.
 He was recalled once again on July 31 following the trade of Tommy Pham, and spent the remainder of the season in St. Louis.
-He hit his first walk-off home run on September 22, a 414-foot shot, against the San Francisco Giants, leading St. Louis to a 5-4 victory.
+He hit his first walk-off home run on September 22, a 414-foot shot against the San Francisco Giants, leading St. Louis to a 5-4 victory.
 In 61 games for the Cardinals, O'Neill batted .254 with nine home runs and 23 RBIs.

 2019

-In 2019, O'Neill made St. Louis' Opening Day roster, but his season was interrupted by injuries alongside being reassigned to Memphis for over a month.
+In 2019, O'Neill made St. Louis' Opening Day roster, but his season was interrupted by injuries and more than a month in Memphis.
 He was recalled to St. Louis in June, and finished the year with them.
-Over sixty games, he hit .262 with five home runs and 16 RBIs.
+In sixty games, he hit .262 with five home runs and 16 RBIs.

 2020

 O'Neill made St. Louis' Opening Day roster in 2020, and spent the whole season there starting in the outfield, slashing .173/.261/.621 with seven home runs and 19 RBIs over 139 at-bats.
-After the season, he was awarded his first ever Gold Glove Award for left field after leading major league left fielders with nine defensive runs saved and four outs above average alongside not committing an error over 344 innings.
+After the season, he was awarded his first Gold Glove Award for left field after leading major-league left fielders with nine defensive runs saved and four outs above average and not committing an error in 344 innings.